llvm/llvm-project/amd/device-libs/README.md

 ## BUILDING

 To build it, use RadeonOpenCompute LLVM/LLD/Clang.
-Default branch on these repositories is "amd-common", which contains AMD-specific codes yet upstreamed.
+Default branch on these repositories is "amd-common", which may contain AMD-specific codes yet upstreamed.

     git clone git@github.com:RadeonOpenCompute/llvm.git llvm_amd-common
     cd llvm_amd-common/tools